 The US$250 million project, which is touted as East Africa’s the largest shopping mall, is being developed by London-based private equity firm Actis.

-The 32-acre development, whose construction will be led by Nairobi-based Mentor Management, will consist of a 50,000 square metres shopping mall (the biggest in East Africa), 500 housing units and a 4-acre central park with an outdoor house arena for staging events.
+The 32-acre development, whose construction will be led by Nairobi-based Mentor Management, will consist of a 50,000 square metres shopping mall, 500 housing units and a 4-acre central park with an outdoor house arena for staging events.

 According to Actis Head of East Africa Michael Turner, Garden City provides a rare opportunity to make a world-class development directly serving the needs of Kenyan businesses, shoppers and home-owners.

 “We have been encouraged by the strong demand shown by both local and international retailers, who like us see Garden City as a landmark destination in Nairobi and the East African region,” Mr Turner said.

 “Garden City sets the standards for other mega property developers, and I know there are many waiting, to follow,” said Nairobi governor Evans Kidero during the ceremony.

 Actis has a good track record in retail development in East and West Africa having built ten multi-billion shopping malls in seven African countries since 2004, including The Junction shopping mall in Nairobi.

 Garden City becomes the latest real estate development along the new Nairobi-Thika highway.
 Other notable firms that have eyed investments along the highway include European furniture chain IKEA, Nakumatt and Uchumi supermarkets as well as PepsiCo which is putting up a Sh2.4 billion bottling plant.

 The Garden City project was recently granted the Vision 2030 Private Sector partnership project status.